Indefinite Leave to Remain solicitors

 Twenty years route (Private Life)

-The twenty year private life route applies to individuals who have lived continuously in the UK for at least 20 years, regardless of their immigration status during that time.
+The 20 year private life route applies to individuals who have lived continuously in the UK for at least 20 years, regardless of their immigration status during that time.
 It recognises the strength of private life ties formed through long term residence.
 Successful applicants are granted limited leave, with the opportunity to progress to Indefinite Leave to Remain after completing the required qualifying period.

 Our clients